Bayesian inference on Cox regression models using catalytic prior distributions

 \subsection{Bayesian analysis using Cox catalytic priors}

-We begin with a Bayesian analysis on the whole PBC dataset using the Cox catalytic prior.
+We begin with a Bayesian analysis of the whole PBC dataset using the Cox catalytic prior.

-\paragraph{Generation of synthetic data.} To implement the catalytic prior methods, we generate a synthetic dataset comprising $M=1,000$ subjects.
-The generation of synthetic binary covariates and continuous covariates follow exact same way stated at the beginning of Section~\ref{sec:implement}.
-For the three-level categorical variable edema, half of the synthetic edema covariates were randomly selected from the observed edema values, and the other half were uniformly sampled from the three possible levels.
-After generating the synthetic edema vector, we converted it into two separate vectors of dummy variables.

-We sample synthetic survival times from an estimated exponential distribution, following the same procedure as in the simulation studies in Section~\ref{sec:implement}.
+\paragraph{Generation of synthetic data} To implement the catalytic prior methods, we generate a synthetic dataset comprising $M=1,000$ subjects.
+The generation of synthetic binary covariates and continuous covariates follows the same procedure stated in Section \ref{sec:simulation}.
+For the three-level categorical variable edema, half of the synthetic edema covariates are randomly selected from the observed edema values, and the other half are uniformly sampled from the three possible levels.
+After generating the synthetic edema vector, we convert it into two separate vectors of dummy variables.
+We sample synthetic survival times from an estimated exponential distribution, following the same procedure as in the simulation studies in Section~\ref{sec:simulation}.

-\paragraph{Full Bayesian analysis.} We place a Cox catalytic prior on coefficients and place a Gamma process prior on the cumulative baseline hazard function.
-The total weight parameter $\tau$ is conveniently set equal to the number of covariates (i.e. $\tau=p=18$); although this choice is not the optimal, it is simple and does not depend on the data.
+\paragraph{Full Bayesian analysis} We place a Cox adaptive catalytic prior on the coefficients $\boldsymbol{\beta}$ and weight parameter $\tau$, and independently assign a Gamma process prior to the cumulative baseline hazard function $H_0(\cdot)$.
+Following the full Bayesian approach outlined in Appendix B, we can obtain posterior samples of $\boldsymbol{\beta}$ using standard MCMC samplers.

-In Table~\ref{table:summary_pbc}, we present the posterior mean for individual coefficient and the corresponding 95\% credible interval.
-We also report the results based on the MPLE for comparison.
+Table~\ref{table:summary_pbc} summarizes the posterior means and 95\% credible intervals for individual coefficients, along with results from the MPLE for comparison.
 Both Bayesian credible intervals and MPLE confidence intervals identify the following variables as significant: age, serum bilirubin, serum albumin, urine copper, standardized blood clotting time, and the histologic stage of disease.
-However, the MPLE identifies an additional significant variable, Edema1, whereas Bayesian inference does not.
+However, the MPLE additionally identifies Edema1 as significant, which Bayesian analysis does not.
 Notably, both the credible and confidence intervals for the DPCA treatment variable contain zero, suggesting insufficient evidence to support the effectiveness of the treatment.
 This observation is consistent with existing literature, where the ineffectiveness of DPCA treatment has been reported \citep{locke1996time}.